ninja/ruto/readme.md

-## Rūto - Universal routing for React.
+# Rūto - Universal React Router

-Handles all incoming requests with react-router.
+- Handles all incoming requests with react-router.

-Supports Hapi and Connect/Express servers.
+- Supports Hapi and Connect/Express servers.

-302 (redirect) and 404 (not found) are delegated to the server.
+- 302 (redirect) and 404 (not found) are delegated to the server.

-Includes optional helpers for connecting routes to a redux store.
+- Includes optional helpers for connecting routes to a redux store.

 See [examples](examples), including hapi/express server and state/redux.

-### Hapi plugin:
+## Hapi plugin:

 ```javascript
 import React from 'react';